 “I’ve always loved fiddling around with words, particularly playing about with the sounds of words.
 And I found my way into writing only after many years studying music, (including a stint researching the gamelan music of Bali) but I’ve always had my ears open to stories and poems.
 I’m delighted now to be a full-time writer and I absolutely love the sort of precise, imaginative and courageous thinking that writing for children demands.
 And it seems that music of one sort or another still seeps into just about everything I write, regardless of my proximity to a Balinese gong.”

 Kate Wakeling grew up in Yorkshire and Birmingham.
 Her debut collection of poems for children, Moon Juice (illustrated by Elīna Brasliņa and published by The Emma Press) won the 2017 CLiPPA and was nominated for the 2018 Carnegie Medal.
+Her second collection, Cloud Soup, also illustrated by Elīna Brasliņa was published by The Emma Press and shortlisted for the 2022 CLiPPA.
 A pamphlet of Kate’s poetry for adults, The Rainbow Faults, is published by The Rialto.

-Praise for Moon Juice from award-winning poet, Joseph Coelho: ‘A brilliant collection packed with intriguing characters, myths and mind-popping ideas from a fresh, original voice.’
+Praise for Moon Juice from poet and current Children’s Laureate, Joseph Coelho: ‘A brilliant collection packed with intriguing characters, myths and mind-popping ideas from a fresh, original voice.’